dnorum/orangutan/README.txt

 https://google.github.io/styleguide/pyguide.html - but it's a work in progress and by no means have I gone through to ensure rigorous compliance.

+Every file has five (5) empty lines and then the line "# Eclipse scrollbar..." appended to it, so that I can actually _see_ the last line of the file on which I'm working without the bottom menu-bar / horizontal scrollbar of the Eclipse editor obscuring it.

 FOLLOWING TO UPDATE / DEPRECATE AS NEEDED:
 	Create a /resources folder in the main project directory (not included in